AI-PA/AI-PA/README.md

 This is Alan Paz.
 ---
 ### About Me 👨‍💻;
-- 👷‍♂️Industrial Engineering Student at the University Autonomous Nuevo León.
-(5° Semester)
+- 👷‍♂️Industrial Engineering Student at the UANL (Universidad Autonoma de Nuevo León, 5° Semester)
-- ✍Learning Programmming (FullStack).
+- ✍Learning Programming (FullStack).
--
--
+- 👀 I’m interested in New Learning frameworks and programming languages.